Types of pancreatic cancer

 These tumours are uncommon and are treated differently to exocrine tumours.
 Endocrine pancreatic tumours are also called neuroendocrine tumours.
 About a third of these produce hormones.
 They are named after the hormone they produce and include gastrinomas, insulinomas, somatostatinomas, VIPomas and glucagonomas.
 About two thirds of pancreatic neuroendocrine tumours do not produce hormones (called non functioning tumours).

-Lymphoma of the pancreas
+Rare types of cancer of the pancreas

 You can view and print the quick guides for all the pages in the about pancreatic cancer section.